Settings

 Winner:OpenSearch

-When OpenSearch’s strengths match long-term needs you see coming.
+When OpenSearch’s strengths match the complexity you expect in 12–24 months.

 Winner:Elasticsearch